KubeadaptDocsBack to site

 Note

-Each recommendation type (workload right-sizing, idle workload detection, etc.) is powered by a separate analyzer.
-Custom profiles let you override percentiles, limit buffers, and savings thresholds independently for each analyzer.
+Each recommendation type (workload right-sizing, idle workload detection, etc.) is tuned independently.
+Custom profiles let you override percentiles, limit buffers, and savings thresholds per recommendation type.

 Policy Values